JeffersonLab/g4-validation/hallb/rga/README.md

 ## Physics List

-The example uses the geant4 extensible physics list.
+The example uses the geant4 extensible physics list, defined in the common source code at the root of this repo.
 The default is FTFP_BERT.
 The option -p physList can be used to select alternative physics modules and constructors.

 For example: